iconix/iconix.github.io/_posts/2018-06-15-scholar-week2.md

 Is this an improvement on the text from last week?
 Not quite.
 I'm glad that next week will give me more time with LSTMs, now that I have a grasp of the fundamental building blocks.

-For a great explainer on RNNs, LSTMs, and GRUs, check out Chris Colah's post on ["Understanding LSTM Networks"](http://colah.github.io/posts/2015-08-Understanding-LSTMs/).
+For a great explainer on RNNs, LSTMs, and GRUs, check out Denny Britz's series on ["Recurrent Neural Networks"](http://www.wildml.com/2015/09/recurrent-neural-networks-tutorial-part-1-introduction-to-rnns/).

 ### textgenrnn

-For a fun break from my own garbled generations, I fed the same sample reviews into [textgenrnn](https://github.com/minimaxir/textgenrnn), a project that takes inspiration from both the original [char-rnn](https://github.com/karpathy/char-rnn) project and [DeepMoji](http://deepmoji.mit.edu), which I'm a fan of.
+For a fun break from my own garbled generations, I fed the same sample reviews into [textgenrnn](https://github.com/minimaxir/textgenrnn), a TensorFlow-based project that takes inspiration from both the original [char-rnn](https://github.com/karpathy/char-rnn) project and [DeepMoji](http://deepmoji.mit.edu), which I'm a fan of.

 The project makes it really easy to try it out on Google Colaboratory, so I did!
 You can see the full, messy results [here](http://nbviewer.jupyter.org/github/iconix/openai/blob/master/nbs/Interactive_textgenrnn_Demo_w_GPU.ipynb).